ON THIS PAGE: You will find out more about the factors that increase the chance of developing medulloblastoma. Use the menu to see other pages.

-A risk factor is anything that increases a person’s chance of developing a tumor.
-Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
-Some people with several risk factors never develop a tumor, while others with no known risk factors do.
+A risk factor is anything that increases a person’s chance of developing cancer.
+Although risk factors often influence the development of cancer, most do not directly cause it.
+Some people with several risk factors never develop cancer, while others with no known risk factors do.

 Doctors are gradually understanding what causes most childhood tumors, including medulloblastoma.
 The following factors are linked with a higher risk of medulloblastoma:

 Gender.
 Medulloblastoma is more common in boys than in girls.